Some of our information has moved to NT.GOV.AU

 - contact organisations that have supplied letters of support to verify their position or to obtain further information

 Where it is deemed that an organisation is required to undergo a full or partial compliance audit against the National Standards for group training organisations, the organisation will be advised in writing and a date for conducting the audit will be negotiated.
 This may extend the evaluation period.

 Organisations are responsible for meeting all audit costs and any costs associated with rectifying any outstanding non-compliances identified through audit.

-Once the departments’ officers have evaluated the application, a recommendation will be prepared for the director of Training Services, with final approval by the executive director of Training NT.
+Once the departments’ officers have evaluated the application, a recommendation will be prepared for the director of Training Services, with final approval by the executive director of Workforce NT.

 For organisations whose primary registration is in another jurisdiction the registration approved by the department will be for a period of up to three years but will not extend the period of primary the registration.
 Organisations that have their primary registration in the Territory may be approved for a period up to three years.
 Prior to the expiration of the registration period GTOs will be required to undergo a full compliance audit against the National Standards for group training organisations.